andcut/snakecult-site/content/posts/australia-dreamtime-symbolic-revolution.md

 ---
-title: "Dreamtime's Rise: Early Holocene Australia's Symbolic Revolution in Global Context"
+title: "The Australian Dreamtime and the Symbolic Revolution: Indigenous Evidence for Late Consciousness?"
-date: 2025-04-20 # Placeholder date
+date: 2025-04-20
-lastmod: 2025-04-20 # Placeholder date
+lastmod: 2025-04-20
 slug: australia-dreamtime-symbolic-revolution
 description: "Comparison of the early Holocene emergence of the Aboriginal Dreamtime symbolic system with the Near East's Neolithic 'revolution of symbols,' examining Australian rock art, technology, exchange networks, language diffusion, and cognitive impacts."
 keywords: